audy/klotzbot/readme.md

-# Klotzbot
+# Pelegreno

-Austin G. Davis-Richardson
+An IRC logging bot by Austin G. Davis-Richardson